tensorwerk/hangar-py/docs/concepts.rst

     Doesn't this hypothetical sound quite a bit like the state of open source data collaboration in todays world?

-The impetus for developing a tool like Hangar is the belief that if it is simple for anyone with domain knowledge to collaborativly curate datasets containing information they care about, people will.
-Open source software development benefits everyone, Open source dataset curation can do the same.
+The impetus for developing a tool like Hangar is the belief that if it is simple for anyone with domain knowledge to collaborativly curate datasets containing information they care about, then they will.* Open source software development benefits everyone, we believe open source dataset curation can do the same.

 How To Overcome The "Size" Problem
 ----------------------------------

-Even if the greatest tool imaginable existed to branch and merge datasets, it would face one massive problem which would make it of limited use: *The size of data can very easily exceeds what can fit on (most) contributors laptops or personal workstations*.
+Even if the greatest tool imaginable existed to version, branch, and merge datasets, it would face one massive problem which if it didn't solve would kill the project: *The size of data can very easily exceeds what can fit on (most) contributors laptops or personal workstations*.
 This section explains how Hangar can handle working with datasets which are prohibitivly large to download or store on a single machine.

 As mentioned in `High Performance From Simplicity`_, under the hood Hangar deals with "Data" and "Bookeeping" completly seperatly.
 We've previously covered what